wongsingfo/comp-sys/docs/android/ipc.md

 Model:

-- Context Manager (a.k.a. `servicemanager`): A special Binder object with handle 0 that is used as a registry/loopup service for other Binders.
+- Context Manager (a.k.a. `servicemanager`): A special Binder object with handle 0 that is used as a registry/lookup service for other Binders.
 - The Binder transaction buffer has a limited fixed size, currently 1MB, which is shared by all transactions in progress for the process.
 This limit is at the process level rather than at the per activity level.

 `IBinder`

 - Do not implement this interface directly, instead extend from its subclass `Binder`.
 Most developers use Andorid Interface Definition Language (AIDL) to generate the appropriate Binder subclass.
+- Binder performs mapping of objects between two processes
 - You must keep in mind the situations in which your process could go away
 - synchronous: `transact(Parcel)` -> `onTransact(Parcel)`

+Concurrency:

+- The binder thread is responsible to execute the RPC.
+Methods that may be called by Binder should take care of the concurrency problems.
+- A pool of threads is associated with each service to process incoming IPC

 ## Data Containers: Parcel and Bundle